KacperMiaso/KacperMiaso/README.md

 - 👀 I’m interested in informatik.
 - 🌱 I’m currently learning programing.
 - 💞️ I’m looking to collaborate on Python projects.
-- 📫 How to reach me kapiepok@outlook.com
+- 📫 How to reach me kapiepok@outlook.com and miasokacper@gmail.com

 <!---
 KacperMiaso/KacperMiaso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.